BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Introduction

 Continual Learning (CL), which is also known as lifelong learning and incremental learning, is the process of learning continuously a sequence of tasks.
 CL aims to retain knowledge from previous tasks (i.e., knowledge consolidation) to overcome the degradation of performance (i.e., catastrophic forgetting) on previous tasks.
 Recently, CL has received considerable attention because of its similarity to the development of human intelligence.

 Most of the existing works for CL deal with independent data, such as images and text.
-For example, \citet{shin2017continual} aim to learn a sequence of image-classification tasks where the domains of images vary with tasks (i.e., under a domain-incremental setting), and \citet{ermis2022memory} aim to learn a sequence of text-classification tasks where the possible classes of text grow over tasks (i.e., under a class-incremental setting).
-For CL with independent data, many datasets \citep{hsu2018re,goodfellow2013empirical,lomonaco2017core50} and benchmarks \citep{lomonaco2021avalanche,lin2021clear,pham2021dualnet,he2021clear,shin2017continual} have been provided.
+For example, Shin et al. \cite{shin2017continual} aim to learn a sequence of image-classification tasks where the domains of images vary with tasks.
+Ermis et al. \cite{ermis2022memory} aim to learn a sequence of text-classification tasks where the possible classes of text grow over tasks.
+For CL with independent data, many datasets \citep{goodfellow2013empirical,hsu2018re,lomonaco2017core50} and benchmarks \citep{he2021clear,lin2021clear,lomonaco2021avalanche,pham2021dualnet,shin2017continual} have been provided.

+CL naturally provides significant benefits for graph data in real-world applications since the data grows in size and diversity across various domains accompanied by the emergence of new tasks, as illustrated in Figures~\ref{fig:int:examples} and \ref{fig:int:increasing}.
+The majority of existing graph representation learning methods, however, are designed for fixed tasks, assuming that the input graph remains unchanged~\citep{kipf2016semi,velivckovic2017graph}.
+While a number of methods exist to handle graph evolution over time \citep{xu2020inductive,rossi2020temporal}, the ability to incorporate new tasks, classes, and/or domains is still relatively rare \citep{wang2020streaming,zhou2021overcoming}.

-CL is naturally beneficial to graph data in the real world, which grows in size and diversity while being applied to more and more domains.
-Especially, since real-world graphs are massive and changing ceaselessly, it is computationally inefficient to train a new model per task or change, and CL is a promising remedy.
-However, compared to CL with independent data, CL with graph data (graph CL) \citep{febrinanto2022graph,galke2021lifelong,zhou2021overcoming} has been relatively underexplored, mainly due to the complexity caused by the dependency between instances.
+Despite its necessity, graph CL \citep{febrinanto2022graph,zhou2021overcoming} has been relatively underexplored compared to CL with independent data, mainly due to the complexity caused by the dependency between instances.
 For example, in node classification, the class of a node is correlated not only with its features but also with its connections to other nodes, which may belong to other tasks, and their features.
-In addition to the complexity, major reasons of relative unpopularity of graph CL include (a) the lack of standard experimental settings, especially regarding how to deal with changes in various dimensions (e.g., domains and classes) and the dependency between instances, and (b) the lack of benchmarking datasets and scenarios.
-In this paper, we focus on resolving these issues.
+Major reasons for the relative unpopularity of graph CL include the scarcity of standard experimental settings.
+For example, how to deal with changes in various dimensions (e.g., domains and classes) and the dependency between instances needs to be standardized.
+Moreover, the relative scarcity of benchmarking datasets and scenarios also limits its popularity.